flanksource/docs/mission-control/docs/guide/views/concepts/tables.md

 #### Automatic Column Mapping

-If no mapping is specified, columns are automatically populated from query results:
+If you specify no mapping, columns are automatically populated from query results:

 ```yaml
 columns: